y-games-hello/ultimate-base-project-docs/Documentation/manual/create-service.md

 }
 ```

-✅ That’s it — the framework will automatically create and register it.
+✅ That’s it — the framework will automatically create, register and inject dependencies for this service.

 ---